Hi, I’m Kristin! I created Believe In A Budget in January 2015 to write about personal finance, especially my adventures in side hustling.

 How to Get Started as a Pinterest Virtual Assistant

-If you don’t have a blog, you can always ask a friend or peer to help with their blog.
-In exchange for providing your services for free, you are helping them grow their Pinterest presence.
+If you don’t have a site of your own to practice on, you can always ask a friend or peer.
+In exchange for providing your services for 30-90 days at a reduced rate, you are helping them grow their Pinterest presence.

-Second, document the entire process and turn the journey into a case study.
+Second, make sure to document the entire process and turn the journey into a case study.

 This is a great way to showcase your results to your readers, as well as send potential clients to various case studies you have done for social proof.